-As the startup culture of Silicon Valley has shifted its sights beyond more traditionally “digital” realms of computing and the internet towards areas like food and food production, so too have the ideologies that found and constitute them begun to render these areas in their own terms.
-We explore this ideology and its implications by considering two specific cases of this phenomenon—Soylent and Niwa.
+As the startup culture of Silicon Valley has shifted its sights beyond more traditionally “digital” realms of computing and the internet towards areas like food and food production, so too have the ideologies that constitute them begun to render these areas in their own terms.
+We explore this ideology and its implications by considering two specific cases — Soylent and Niwa.

 In this contextual inquiry, we investigate how artists re-purpose materials in the context of creative projects.
 We are also interested in the way that these materials shape and inform the artists' work, as well as the impact they have on the major themes of their work.
 We focus particularly on the work of one artist who explores femininity and the female form in fashion design.